jason-lequyer/DominoDenoise/README.md

 # Domino Denoise

 # Installation
+First download our code by clicking code->download in the top right corner and unzip it on your computer.

 If you don't already have anaconda, install it by following instructions at this link: https://docs.anaconda.com/anaconda/install/.

 It would also be helpful to have ImageJ installed: https://imagej.nih.gov/ij/download.html.